This page is for Google Chrome/Chrome OS bypasses

 5: Flash the injected bin onto an external storage device.

-6: Enter Recovery Mode (Esc+Refresh+Power when booting), then press Ctrl+D & then enter.
+6: Enter Recovery Mode (Esc+Refresh+Power), then press Ctrl+D & then enter.

 7: Reenter Recovery Mode, then plug your shimmed storage medium into your Chromebook.